GeeWee/geewee.github.io/_posts/2020-01-14-serverless-or-not.md

 This is usually solved by scaling out.
 Running the same code on multiple machines puts some requirements on the code.
 You need some sort of way to delegate your work across multiple instances, this can be a load balancer, a queue etc.
 You also normally can't expect your user to reach the same server instance multiple times.
 This means for most intents and purposes, your code has to be stateless!
-Scaling out is how Serverless architectures handle scaling.
-This means that scaling out imposes the same restrictions on your code as a serverless architecture does.
+Scaling out and serverless architectures generally impose the same restrictions on your code.

-The way I see it, Serverless doesn't have many advantages in comparison to traditional applications, when it comes to handle steady state scaling, except not having to think about it.
+The way I see it Serverless doesn't have many advantages in comparison to traditional applications, when it comess to handling steady state scaling.
+Apart potentially, the peace of mind where you know you don't even have to *think about it.*

 #### Peak scaling
-The second type of scaling is peak scaling.
-This is when your system has large spikes in traffic.
+Peak scaling is when your system has large spikes in traffic.
 Perhaps you run a shopping website and on Black Friday you have 10x the normal traffic, or you run a website with funny cats images, and your traffic doubles over lunch break.